EmmaWoodONS/3-2-2_update/README.md

 You have specified a filename that does not exist.
 The file needs to be a csv and needs to be saved in the location specified by filepath. filename must exactly match the name of the file, be in "", and have the .csv suffix included.

-If you get the error : Error in setwd("./Output") : cannot change working directory, check that there is a folder called Output (capitalisation matters)
+If you get an error similar to
+Error in file(file, ifelse(append, "a", "w")) :
+  cannot open the connection
+This is probably becaue you already have a previous version of that output file open.
+Close the file and try again.